Kiky73/Kiky73/README.md

 - 👋 Hi, I’m @Kiky73
-- 👀 I’m interested in ...forex trading
+- 👀 I’m a forex trader.
 - 🌱 I’m currently learning ...web development
 - 💞️ I’m looking to collaborate on ...both fields
 - 📫 How to reach me ...
 WhatsApp 254700075588